lupyuen/lupyuen.github.io/src/rust7.md

 - _Rust Build seems to break sometimes?_

-  We might need to clean up the __Rust Compiled Files__, if the Rust Build goes wonky...
+  We might need to clean up the __Rust Target Files__, if the Rust Build goes wonky...

   ```bash
   ## Erase the Rust Build and rebuild